Logo

 • Performance and compatibility issues often arise and are noticeable to end users.

-• Bug risk and code conflicts increase as complexity grows.
+• Bug risk and code conflicts increase as your code base grows.

 When to Prioritize Refactoring During the App Development Lifecycle